-- C. Regulatory Requirements: Comply with hauling and disposal regulations of authorities having jurisdiction. - D. Waste Management Conference: Conduct conference at Project site to comply with management coordinator.

-Review and discuss waste management plan including responsibilities of waste
+- C. Regulatory Requirements: Comply with hauling and disposal regulations of authorities having jurisdiction. - D. Waste Management Conference: Conduct conference at Project site to comply with requirements in Division 01 Section "Project Management and Coordination."
+Review methods and procedures related to waste management including, but not limited to, the following: - 1.
+Review and discuss waste management plan including responsibilities of waste management coordinator. - kan bersaman dan kembanan bersaman bersaman bersaman bersaman bersaman bersaman bersaman bersaman bersaman ber

-- Review requirements for documenting quantities of each type of waste and its disposition. - 3.
-Review and finalize procedures for materials separation and verify availability of - containers and bins needed to avoid delays. - 4.
-Review procedures for periodic waste collection and transportation to recycling and - disposal facilities.5.
+- Review requirements for documenting quantities of each type of waste and its disposition. - Review and finalize procedures for materials separation and verify availability of containers and bins needed to avoid delays. - Review procedures for periodic waste collection and transportation to recycling and disposal facilities. - 5.
 Review waste management requirements for each trade.